> What is FAWE and why should I use it?

 - (No setup required) clipboard web integration (Clipboard | Assets)

-- Unlimited //undo, per world history and fast lookups/rollback
+- Unlimited //undo, per world history, instant lookups/rollback and cross server clipboards

 - Advanced per player limits (entity, tiles, memory, changes, iterations, regions, inventory)